RELEASE

 • Financial consolidation and reporting

-Top operations leaders design for system-led automation across business-critical workflows.
+You need to design for system-led automation across business-critical workflows.

 Examples include: